BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 ### 2. Search within data portal
 *	Unclear or inconsistent ways to navigate a portal
 *	Not knowing the best terminology to use
-*	User interface allows limited search functionality
+*	User interfaces that provide limited search functionality
 *	Not enough granularity when looking to filter search results
 *	Require more temporal and flexible search parameters
 *	Usability documentation is unhelpful